casparwarwick/reversals/README.md

 net install reversals, from(https://raw.githubusercontent.com/casparwarwick/reversals/main/)
 ```

-Note that python (including the SciPy and NumPy packages) need to be available in Stata (unless you specifiy `pythonno`).
+Note that python (including the SciPy and NumPy packages) needs to be available in Stata (unless you specifiy `pythonno`).

 You can check the availability of Python in Stata by typing: